wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 Aspects of identity management whereby users are identified, authenticated, and authorized: entities, attributes, credentials, and entitlements.

+Principles: Deter, Detect, Delay

+Default to lock: fail-secure

 CPTED (Crime prevention through environmental design):
    * natural access control
    * natural territorials reinforcement
    * natural surveillance

+   * People protect territory they feel is their own
+   * People have a certain respect for the territory of others
+   * Intruders do not want to be seen
+   * Limiting access discourages intruders and/or marks them as intruders
    <br /><br />

+Perimeter of two lines: sterile zone

-<a target="_blank" href="https://www.youtube.com/watch?v=_IfGEY4fo18">Trusted Computer System Evaluation Criteria (TCSEC)</a>
-functionality at least once.
+<a target="_blank" href="https://www.youtube.com/watch?v=_IfGEY4fo18">Trusted Computer System Evaluation Criteria (TCSEC)</a> functionality at least once.
 Enhanced by EU in ITSEC to assurance every time:
    * F6 + E6 = A1 = Mathamatically Verified protection
    * F5 + E5 = B3 = Mandatory Protection (military) resistant to penetration attempts.
    * F4 + E4 = B2 = Structured Protection (military)